eye-division/katehipkiss/_layeredpapercuts/new-layered papercut-2.md

 #### Size

-cm framed size<br>White mount with a white frame
+27 x 31cm framed size<br>White mount with a white frame

 *This papercut is currently being exhibited at the* [*Gallery at Waterperry Gardens.*](https://www.waterperrygardens.co.uk/art-action-gallery/){: target="_blank" rel="noopener"} *Please contact them if you are interested in purchasing.*